hrushi3069/Housing-Market-Analysis-and-Price-Prediction-Using-SAS/README.md

 # Housing Market Analysis and Price Prediction Using SAS

-Housing price analysis using SAS with data cleaning, regression modelling, and visualization.
-## Project Overview
+## Project Summary
-This project uses SAS to analyze housing prices and build a regression model to predict property values based on key structural and location-related features.
+This project applies SAS-based statistical modelling to analyse housing market data and identify the key drivers of property prices.

-The workflow includes data cleaning, feature engineering, exploratory analysis, correlation study, and regression modelling.
+A full data pipeline was implemented, including data cleaning, feature engineering, exploratory analysis, correlation study, and regression modelling.

+The final goal is to build a reliable and interpretable model for house price prediction.

 ---

-## Objective
+## Business Problem
-To identify the main factors influencing house prices and build a statistical model to predict sale price using SAS.
+Property prices are influenced by multiple structural and temporal factors.

+The objective of this project is to:
+- Identify the most important factors affecting house prices
+- Quantify their impact using regression analysis
+- Build a statistically sound predictive model in SAS

 ---

-## Dataset Description
+## Dataset
 Two datasets were used:

-- HousePrice.xlsx: Contains sale price and transaction details
+- HousePrice.xlsx → property sale price and transaction details
-- Characteristics.xlsx: Contains property features such as living area, bedrooms, bathrooms, and garage details
+- Characteristics.xlsx → structural property features

-Both datasets were merged using a common reference ID.
+Both datasets were merged using a unique reference identifier to create a unified analytical dataset.

 ---

 ## Methodology

-### 1. Data Preparation
+### Data Preparation
-- Imported Excel files into SAS
+- Imported datasets into SAS
-- Merged datasets using `Reference`
+- Merged using Reference ID
-- Cleaned missing and inconsistent values
+- Removed missing and inconsistent records

-### 2. Feature Engineering
+### Feature Engineering
 - Created HouseAge variable
 - Standardized garage information
-- Removed invalid observations
+- Encoded categorical variables for modelling

-### 3. Exploratory Analysis
+### Exploratory Data Analysis
-- Frequency tables
+- Frequency analysis for categorical variables
-- Summary statistics
+- Summary statistics for numerical variables
-- Distribution analysis
+- Distribution analysis for price behaviour

-### 4. Correlation Analysis
+### Correlation Analysis
+- Measured relationships between variables
-- Identified relationships between price and predictors
+- Identified strong and weak predictors of price

-### 5. Regression Modelling
+### Predictive Modelling
-- PROC GLM for full model with categorical variables
+- PROC GLM for full regression model
-- PROC REG for multicollinearity checks (VIF, TOL)
+- PROC REG for multicollinearity diagnostics (VIF, TOL)
-- Log transformation for improved model stability
+- Log transformation applied to improve model stability

 ---

-## Key Findings
+## Key Insights
-- Living area has the strongest impact on house price
+- Living area is the strongest predictor of house price
-- Garage presence increases property value
+- Garage availability significantly increases property value
-- House age negatively affects price
+- Older properties tend to have lower prices
+- Structural attributes are stronger predictors than time-based variables
-- Log transformation improves model performance
+- Log transformation improves model accuracy and stability

 ---

+## Outcome
+The final regression model successfully identifies the most influential property features and provides a reliable framework for predicting house prices using statistical methods in SAS.

+---

-## Outputs
+## Skills Demonstrated
-- Graphs: `outputs/graphs`
+- Data cleaning and preprocessing
-- Tables: `outputs/tables`
+- Feature engineering
-- Final Report: `report/final_report.pdf`
+- Exploratory data analysis
+- Regression modelling in SAS
+- Statistical diagnostics (VIF, TOL)
+- Business interpretation of data

 ---